 It looks like making paper from old newspapers could be a bit messy, but it also looks like fun.
 Go to the Mama Liberated site to see how she makes the paper.
-An interesting looking project, and so appropriate to use in journaling.
+It's an interesting-looking project and so appropriate to use in journaling.

-The Craft Floozy shares a tutorial for making a personal journal using a composition notebook.
-An outstanding journal making project, one that will be easy to make.
+Activities for Kids shares a tutorial for making a child's prayer journal.
+An outstanding journal-making project, one that will be easy to make.
 Nice instructions.

 16. Old Book Journal

 This project, with instructions on the Baking and Life site, shows us how to make a personal journal using an old book.
 Part of the fun of journaling is making your own unique journal.
-Plus, when you make a number of themed journals, you might need a bunch.
+Plus, you might need a bunch when you make a number of themed journals.

 17. Little Notebook Journal

-Not every journal book has to be large sized.
-Try making some of your journals with little notebook sized journals.
-The tutorial for making these little notebooks is found at HOMEMADE GIFTS MADE EASY.
+Not every journal book has to be large.
+Try making some of your journals with little notebook-sized journals.
+The tutorial for making these little notebooks is found at Homemade Gifts Made Easy.

 18. Art Journal From a Book

-This project, with instructions found at LIL BLUE BOO, explains how to prepare the book pages for journaling.
-A very informative article.
+This article on Lil Blue Boo explains how to prepare the book pages for journaling.
+It's a very informative article.

 19. 5 Minute Paper Bag Journal